amcpherson/remixt/README.md

 #### Sequence Data Format

 The files produced by the `extract_seqdata.py` script are tar files raw data matrices produced for easy and efficient reading by numpy.
 They contain information per chromosome about concordant alignment and SNP alleles for each fragment.
-They are not intended to be usable except by demix.
+They are not intended to be usable except by ReMixT.

 #### Segment Counts Format